DISCOVERY SPORTS EVENTS

 When you enter into an online competition run by us or complete a survey, we will collect the personal information that is collected in the online forms provided by us.

-It is necessary for you to provide this personal information in order to use the mentioned EEL Services.
-If you cannot provide any of this personal information, we will not be able to provide the EEL Services in question.
+It is necessary for you to provide this personal information in order to use the mentioned DSE Services.
+If you cannot provide any of this personal information, we will not be able to provide the DSE Services in question.